Growing up, Thanksgiving was my favorite holiday… except for Christmas. The leaves were a crisp orange, and the fireplace was getting its trial run.

 It’s interesting how perceptions change.
 Now Thanksgiving is a holiday whose looming presence fills me more with dread than gleeful anticipation.

 As the weeks leading up to Thanksgiving whir by, up go the pictures of happy turkeys all a-smile on grocery store signs while 46 million are getting killed in the U.S. for the winter holidays alone.
-(250 to 300 million turkeys are killed yearly in the United States, where they are not protected under most states’ anti-cruelty laws and are exempt from the federal Humane Slaughter Act.)

 In the same stores where there are plentiful varieties of fruits and vegetables, nuts and grains, there are lines and lines of bodies of turkeys, most of whom spent their entire lives on factory farms.